 How would you like to get your hands on a solid gold Darth Vader mask?
-If you have a spare $1.4 million in pocket change your luck is in.
+Your luck is in if you have a spare $1.4 million pocket change.

-The Ginza Tanaka store in Tokyo have designed and commissioned the pieces.
-A team of ten master goldsmiths each worked on a separate section of the helmet.
+The Ginza Tanaka store in Tokyo has designed and commissioned the pieces.
+A team of ten master goldsmiths worked on a separate helmet section.
 The completed pieces were then brought together to create the stunning gold mask.

-What you won’t be seeing is successful purchasers strutting their new Sith Lord accessory on the local high street.
-The helmets are not designed to be worn and there is no opening for anyone who’d be tempted to try it on.
-This may be a blessing though as the finished object weighs an eye-watering 33 pounds.
+You won’t see successful purchasers strutting their new Sith Lord accessory on the local high street.
+The helmets are not designed to be worn, and there is no opening for anyone who’d be tempted to try them on.
+This may be a blessing, though, as the finished object weighs an eye-watering 33 pounds (14.96 kg).

 About that weight.
 The St. Edward’s crown is a coronation crown used in the past to crown UK monarchs.
-It was considered heavy at 5 pounds.
-If that’s too hard to imagine then the gold Darth Vader mask is roughly the same weight as a cinder block.
+It was considered heavy at 5 pounds (2.26 kg).
+If that’s too hard to imagine, the gold Darth Vader mask is roughly the same weight as a cinder block.

 So, when can you get your hands on this homage to one of Hollywood’s finest villains?
 There’s only one day that’s appropriate.
 May the 4th, Star Wars Day.

-Ginza Tanaka are one of Japans oldest and well established jewelers.
-Founded in 1892, in Tokyo, the company manufactured Japans first pocket watch in 1928 and provided the commemorative medals for the 1964 Tokyo Olympics.
+Ginza Tanaka is one of Japan’s oldest and most well-established jewelers.
+Founded in 1892 in Tokyo, the company manufactured Japan’s first pocket watch in 1928 and provided the commemorative medals for the 1964 Tokyo Olympics.

-In recent years Ginza Tanaka have become renowned for their goldsmith work.
-A full scale gold model of Lionel Messi’s left foot was crafted in 2012.
+In recent years Ginza Tanaka has become renowned for their goldsmith work.
+A full-scale gold model of Lionel Messi’s left foot was crafted in 2012.
 The price-tag?
 A cool $5.25 million.
-They followed this up in 2013 with a solid gold Disney inspired Christmas tree, a snip, at $4.5 million.
+They followed this up in 2013 with a solid gold Disney-inspired Christmas tree, a snip, at $4.5 million.